-Apply for the 20th Annual Conference and Expo to be held in Fort Lauderdale, Florida
+Apply for the 21st Annual Conference and Expo to be held in Bonita Springs FL, June 17-19, 2024

-If you wish to be considered to be a presenter, you must provide the following information and email it to Dr. Trisha VanDusseldorp at [email protected] and Dr. Jose Antonio at [email protected]
+If you wish to be considered to be a presenter, you must provide the following information and email it to Dr. Chad Kerksick at [email protected] and Dr. Jose Antonio at [email protected]

 General information about the Oral Presentations (i.e., Tutorials).

-1) Most of the tutorials are 30 minutes in length (exceptions include: Keynote, President's lecture, and lectures sponsored by the Title Sponsor; those are 45 minutes in length).
+1) The tutorials are 10-30 minutes in length (exceptions include: Keynote, President's lecture, and lectures sponsored by the Title Sponsor; those are variable).

-4) Day 3 has also has Brief Communications; these are 10 minute lectures with a 5-min Q and A.
+3) Day 3 has also has Brief Communications; these are 10 minute lectures with a 5-min Q and A. These are for students only.

 Note: The expenses of each speaker (i.e. hotel, travel, honorarium, etc) are usually not covered by ISSN unless you are specifically sponsored by a company.
 Registration is complimentary for speakers.